Contents

 Cauliflower only forms a central inflorescence, whereas broccoli develops a central inflorescence surrounded by smaller ones.

-The leaves of the broccoli have long petioles, limbs with lobulated greyish green leaves, very wavy and with deep lobes.
+The leaves of the broccoli have long petioles, limbs with lobulated grayish green leaves, very wavy and with deep lobes.
 Broccoli flowers, when they mature, are small, with four yellow petals.
 Fruits in siliqua with rounded seeds of pink color.

-watering Broccoli irrigation
+Broccoli irrigation

 The soil must always maintain a certain humidity.
 Broccolis need a special watering after transplanting the seedlings and by the time they develop the green part of the plant.